-Even with all the turmoil at work and in the Education sector in general, I do love being a teaching assistant and helping children reach their potential.
+With all the turmoil in the world, I get so much job satisfaction from being a teaching assistant and helping children reach their potential.
 The old adage “every day is a school day” is so true.

 I’m finding a similar sense of job satisfaction working with authors as part of my BETA READING service.
 If you know any debut or self-published authors who are looking for a professional pre-publication or work-in-progress critique, don’t forget to send them my way.
 If you don’t know what a beta reader does, my page explains it all. 🙂

-I enjoy taking part in these weekly memes and try to return as many visits and comments as I can.
+I really enjoy joining in with these weekly memes and try to return as many visits and comments as I can.
 Sorry if I’ve missed anyone this month.